 Small targets or large deep targets may not produce a distinct target signal, but may cause only a small variation in the Threshold.
-If the Threshold level is set too high or too low these very small variations may not be heard.
+If the Threshold level is set too high or too low these very small variations may be missed.